World News | EU Awards Top Human Rights Prize to the People of Ukraine | LatestLY

 It's the second straight year EU lawmakers used the Sakharov Prize to send a message to the Kremlin.
 Imprisoned Russian opposition leader Alexei Navalny won it last year.

-When they nominated Ukraine, EU lawmakers praised Ukrainian President Volodymyr Zelenskyy for his “bravery, endurance and devotion to his people” and highlighted the roles of Ukraine's state emergency services.
+When they nominated Ukraine for the prize, MEPs praised Ukrainian President Volodymyr Zelenskyy for his “bravery, endurance and devotion to his people” and highlighted the roles of Ukraine's state emergency services.

 Among others, they also cited Yulia Pajevska, the founder of the medical evacuation unit Angels of Taira, human rights activist Oleksandra Matviychuk, the Yellow Ribbon civil resistance movement and Ivan Fedorov, the mayor of the occupied city of Melitopol.